eslint-community/eslint-plugin-security/docs/the-dangers-of-square-bracket-notation.md

 user['anyVal'] = user['constructor'](userInput[1]);
 ```

-Executing this code creates a function containing the payload, and assigns it to `user['anyVal']`:
+Executing this code creates a function containing the payload and assigns it to `user['anyVal']`:

 ```js
 user['anyVal'] = function () {